dra2020/dra-analytics-app2/app/README.md

 Note: The districts do not have to be sorted by vote share like shown in the example.

 The `sample-data` directory contains an example profile and the resulting scorecard json.
+The `hypothetical-profiles` subdirectory contains a dozen hypothetical profiles created by Greg Warrington.
+There is also a figure illustrating their rank-vote graphs.

 ### Analyzing a Profile